-The College of Computing Honor Academy recognizes graduates who have distinguished themselves in their professions and others who have made extraordinary contributions to the advancement of the College of Computing and its programs.
+The College of Computing Honor Academy recognizes Michigan Tech graduates who have distinguished themselves in their professions and others who have made extraordinary contributions to the advancement of the College of Computing and its programs.

 2022 Honor Academy Inductees

-“Dave is one of the university’s most successful alumni; he’s one of our biggest supporters; and he is the person who always challenges us to innovate and to shoot for nothing less than excellence.”
+“Dave has been extraordinarily gracious with his time, influence, wisdom, and financial support here at Michigan Tech,” said Dennis Livesay, Dave House Dean of Computing.
+“Dave is among the University’s most successful alumni; he’s one of our biggest supporters; and he is the person who always challenges us to innovate and to shoot for nothing less than excellence.”

 House played the lead role in Michigan Tech’s acquisition of the Ann Arbor-based Michigan Tech Research Institute, MTRI.
-He was also chairman of Michigan Tech’s most recent Capital Campaign.
+He was also chairman of Michigan Tech’s most recent capital campaign.

 Linda Ott, one of the first Department of Computer Science faculty members, was inducted into the College of Computing Honor Academy on April 4, 2022.

-Ott, who started at Michigan Tech in 1978, has devoted a large chunk of her time and energy at Michigan Tech opening the eyes of women and girls to the joys of a computer science education.
+Ott, who started at Michigan Tech in 1978, has devoted a large part of her time and energy at Michigan Tech opening the eyes of women and girls to the joys of a computer science education.
 For her efforts, she was named the first recipient of Michigan Tech’s Diversity Award in 2014.

 Ott leads Computer Science department outreach initiatives including the successful Women in Computer Science program, one of the University’s annual Summer Youth Programs (SYP), and the annual Google-sponsored workshop, “Exploring Computer Science Research,” which explores research opportunities with undergraduate college students.